 by Gayle Stever, Ph.D.

-Siddig El Fadil was born Siddig El Tahir El Fadil El Siddig El Abderahman El Mohammed Ahmed El Abdel Karim El Mahdi (he goes by “Sid”) on November 21, 1965, in Sudan.
+Siddig El Fadil (stage name Alexander Siddig) was born Siddig El Tahir El Fadil El Siddig El Abderahman El Mohammed Ahmed El Abdel Karim El Mahdi on November 21, 1965, in Sudan.
 Had he stayed there, he would have been known simply as Siddig (according to Sid, “El” means “the son of”).
 But western culture requires a surname, so El Fadil is taken from Sid’s grandfather and was adopted as his surname when moved back to England.
+He changed his stage name to Alexander Siddig in 1995, after years of correcting people on pronunciation.
+Around here, we call him ‘Sid’ or ‘Siddig’.

 The Sudan of the late ’60s was, as it is now, a place of political turmoil.
 Sid’s uncle, Sadiq Al Mahdi, was ruling the Sudan in 1965, but was soon deposed.
 In fact, the hospital where Sid was born was tear-gassed while his mother was giving birth, a barometer of the climate there at the time.